 - Professional program cumulative GPA below 2.0 at the end of a fall or spring semester.

 - A grade of C minus (course GPA of 1.7) in a core course will result in academic notice.

 - A grade of WF is equivalent to an F.

 - If a course is repeated, the original grade remains on the Purdue transcript but the student’s GPA is adjusted upon completion of the repeated course.
-It is not advised to repeat a core course in which a student has achieved a grade of C or higher, as a subsequent lower grade could result in probation.
+It is not advised to repeat a core course in which a student has achieved a grade of C or higher, as a subsequent lower grade could result in academic notice.

 - Failure to meet minimal competency after taking a core course twice